ernst-schmid/localcolabfold/README.md

 [ColabFold](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) on your local PC (or macOS).
 See also [ColabFold repository](https://github.com/sokrypton/ColabFold).

-A fork of the original Colabfold pipeline developed by Sergey Ovchinnikov and Martin Steinegger which produces smaller input files and other cutomizations designed for large folding jobs.
+A fork of the original Colabfold pipeline developed by Sergey Ovchinnikov and Martin Steinegger which produces smaller output files, custom PAE images,   and other cutomizations designed for large folding jobs.

 # Install this code and set up the pipeline